Jimmy King

 Jimmy Hal King (born August 9, 1973) is an American former professional basketball player.
-King played in the NBA and other leagues.
-He is most famous for his time spent on the famed University of Michigan Wolverines Fab Five along with Ray Jackson, Juwan Howard, Chris Webber, and Jalen Rose, who reached the 1992 and 1993 NCAA Men's Division I Basketball Championship games as freshmen and sophomores.
+King played in the National Basketball Association (NBA) and other leagues.
+He is most famous for playing college basketball on the Michigan Wolverines' famed Fab Five squad along with Ray Jackson, Juwan Howard, Chris Webber, and Jalen Rose, who reached the 1992 and 1993 NCAA Division I Championship games as freshmen and sophomores.
 He played all four years at Michigan and averaged 15 points per game as a senior in 1995.

+High school career

+King played basketball at Plano East High School where he became their all-time leading scorer.
+He was named Mr. Basketball in 1991 and was the first McDonald's All American from a Texas high school.

 College career

 He was part of the University of Michigan Wolverines Fab Five, along with Ray Jackson and future NBA players Juwan Howard, Chris Webber and Jalen Rose, that reached the 1992 and 1993 NCAA Men's Division I Basketball Championship games as freshmen and sophomores.
 He was a starter for teams that reached the tournament four times.
-Before this, he was a high school All-American basketball player at Plano East Senior High School in Plano, a city north of Dallas, Texas.
-Although the Fab Five final four appearances have been forfeited, he was not among the players called before the grand jury (Robert Traylor, Webber, Rose, Maurice Taylor, and Louis Bullock) in the University of Michigan basketball scandal and was not found to have received large amounts of money.